nuxt/docs/en/api/configuration-build.md

 ### loaders.less

-> You can pass any Less specific options to the `less-loader via` via `loaders.less`.
+> You can pass any Less specific options to the `less-loader` via `loaders.less`.
 See the [Less documentation](http://lesscss.org/usage/#command-line-usage-options) for all available options in dash-case.

 ### loaders.sass and loaders.scss